KOSOVAR THEMES ACROSS A VARIETY OF CEU PRESS PUBLICATIONS

 This compilation features books of the Central European University Press, published since its establishment in 1993, that have some relevance to Kosovo, its history and culture.
 After the latest release, titles in the backlist are arranged by content: contemporary topics are on top, older themes below.
 For more substantial information about the content and availability, please click on the covers of the book, or on the links inserted into the citations.

-“Instead of being universally accepted as a true public service forum, Radio-Television of Kosovo (RTK) lingers between the models of the state broadcaster and a weak replica of a public service media, sometimes seen as a mouthpiece of the government, sometimes of particular political parties and most times unable to serve a genuine public service role.”—from Up in the Air?
+“Instead of being universally accepted as a true public service forum, Radio-Television of Kosovo (RTK) lingers between the models of the state broadcaster and a weak replica of a public service media, sometimes seen as a mouthpiece of the government, sometimes of particular political parties and most times unable to serve a genuine public service role.”—Up in the Air?

 “The public service broadcaster is faced with the weak professional performance of journalists, growing debts, a lack of transparency and accountability, and clientelism in the procurement of programming produced outside the broadcaster, also including, according to allegations, nepotism, and corruption.”